0xDBFB7/scientific_standards/README.md

 Space Shuttle Flight Software (PASS) Loss Of Crew Errors J.K.
 Orr 2015-08-27

-> :cyclone: This is a collaborative project!
-> If you think this interesting, perhaps you could consider submitting a standard for your own field of expertise, following the preliminary meta standard.
+## Could analogous processes be implemented in science?

 In academia, we now enjoy the COPE guidelines for authorship; the FAIR standard for open data; *Cell*'s [STAR Methods](https://www.cell.com/star-authors-guide) for methods reporting.
-These might seem like boring bureaucracy leaking into our paradisiacal institution, but each has been developed to explicitly address a problem that has been observed (recalcitrant authors, recalcitrant authors, mislabelling of species, respectively).
+These might seem like boring bureaucracy leaking into our paradisiacal institution, but each has been developed to explicitly address problems that has been observed (recalcitrant authors, recalcitrant authors, mistaken reagents, respectively).

 In science proper, we can turn to the exemplary *Journal of Fluids Engineering*'s **Statement on the Control of Numerical Accuracy** (1986-), enacted because "it was impossible to evaluate and compare the accuracy of different turbulence models, since one could not distinguish physical modeling errors from numerical errors".
-[This illustrates](https://www.asme.org/wwwasmeorg/media/resourcefiles/shop/journals/jfenumaccuracy.pdf).
+[This illustrates](https://www.asme.org/wwwasmeorg/media/resourcefiles/shop/journals/jfenumaccuracy.pdf) the possibilities.

 #### Note: this "meta-research" is itself a kind of pseudoscience - I really haven't a clue what I'm doing here.
+#### The below is a essay describing one person's perception of science.
+In addition, everything that's brought up below has been discussed more eloquently in the past.

 # Knowledge of best practices, and agreement on universal experimental conditions